vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 issue.
 However, after both records expired and the authorities became unavailable, the fallback to stale answers returned the older A instead of the newer CNAME.

-## Implementation Considerations

-This document mainly describes the issues behind serving stale data and intentionally does not provide a formal algorithm.
-The concept is not overly complex, and the details are best left to resolver authors to implement in their codebases.
-The processing of serve-stale is a local operation, and consistent variables between deployments are not needed for interoperability.
-However, we would like to highlight the impact of various variables.

-The most obvious of these is the maximum stale timer.
-If this variable is too large it could cause excessive cache memory usage, but if it is too small, the serve-stale technique becomes less effective, as the record may not be in the cache to be used if needed.
-Memory consumption could be mitigated by prioritizing removal of stale records over non-expired records during cache exhaustion.
-Implementations may also wish to consider whether to track the names in requests for their last time of use or their popularity, using that as an additional factor when considering cache eviction.
-A feature to manually flush only stale records could also be useful.

-The client response timer is another variable which deserves consideration.
-If this value is too short, there exists the risk that stale answers may be used even when the authoritative server is actually reachable but slow; this may result in sub-optimal answers being returned.
-Conversely, waiting too long will negatively impact user experience.

-The balance for the resolution recheck timer is responsiveness in detecting the renewed availability of authorities versus the extra resource use of resolution.
-If this variable is set too large, stale answers may continue to be returned even after the authoritative server is reachable.
-If this variable is too small, authoritative servers may be rapidly hit with a significant amount of traffic when they become reachable again.

-Regarding the TTL to set on stale records in the response, historically TTLs of zero seconds have been problematic for some implementations, and negative values can't effectively be communicated to existing software.
-Other very short TTLs could lead to congestive collapse as TTL-respecting clients rapidly try to refresh.
-The recommended 30 seconds not only sidesteps those potential problems with no practical negative consequences, it also rate limits further queries from any client that honors the TTL, such as a forwarding resolver.

-Apart from timers, one more implementation consideration is the use of stale nameserver addresses for lookups.
-This is mentioned explicitly because, in some resolvers, getting the addresses for nameservers is a separate path from a normal cache lookup.
-If authoritative server addresses are not able to be refreshed, resolution can possibly still be successful if the authoritative servers themselves are up.
-For instance, consider an attack on a toplevel domain that takes its nameservers offline; serve-stale resolvers that had expired glue addresses for subdomains within that TLD would still be able to resolve names within those subdomains, even those it had not previously looked up.

 # Implementation Status